davidebianchi03/codebox/README.md

 **Codebox** is a service that allows developers to create remote workspaces.
 The structure of Codebox workspaces can be defined using standard spefications such as docker-compose, devcontainer, etc...

+> [!WARNING]
+> This software is still an alpha version it has many bugs

 ## Quickstart

 The easiest way to deploy your Codebox instance is using [docker compose](./docker-compose.yml) provided in this repository.